Last Updated on

 1. Persistent Foul Odour

 Sometimes, a foul odour may persist for a long time during pregnancy.
-If it is accompanied with yellow or green discharge, you should consult a doctor.
+If it is accompanied by yellow or green discharge, you should consult a doctor.
 A green or yellow discharge is usually a sign of yeast or bacterial infection and should not be taken lightly.

 2. Uncontrollable Itching